 "I'll wear a cloak-" Sabriel started to say.

 "If you say so," Touchstone said, at the same time.
 Clearly, he didn't believe the cat.
 Belisaere was the royal capital, a huge city, home to at least fifty thousand people.
-Touchstone couldn't imagine it fallen, decayed and in the hands of the 291

-Dead.
-Despite his own inner fears and secret knowledge, he couldn't help but be confident that the Belisaere they were sailing towards would be little different from the two-hundredyearold images locked in his memory.
+Touchstone couldn't imagine it fallen, decayed and in the hands of the Dead.
+Despite his own inner fears and secret knowledge, he couldn't help but be confident that the Belisaere they were sailing towards would be little different from the two-hundredyear-old images locked in his memory.

 That confidence took a blow as the Belis Mouth towers became visible above the blue line of the horizon, on opposite shores of the strait.
 At first, the towers were no more than dark smudges, that grew taller as wind and wave carried the boat towards them.
 Through her telescope, Sabriel saw that they were made from a beautiful, rosy-pink stone that once must have been magnificent.
 Now they were largely blackened by fire; their majesty vanished.
 Winding Post had lost the top three storys, from seven; Boom Hook stood as tall as ever, but sunlight shone through gaping holes, showing the interior to be a gutted ruin.
-There was no sign of any garrison, toll collector, windlass mules, or anything alive.
+There was no sign of any garrison, toll collector, windlass mules, or anything alive middle of the Mouth, when the swell dipped, and a length of chain shone slick and green in the wave trough, like some lurking monster of the deep.

 The great boom-chain still stretched across the strait.
-Huge iron links, each as wide and long as the fishing boat, rose green and barnaclebefouled out of the water and up into each of the towers.
-Glimpses of it could be seen in the 292 middle of the Mouth, when the swell dipped, and a length of chain shone slick and green in the wave trough, like some lurking monster of the deep.
+Huge iron links, each as wide and long as the fishing boat, rose green and barnacle-befouled out of the water and up into each of the towers.
+Glimpses of it could be seen in the